Gonorrhoea

 Epidemics of gonococcal conjunctivitis are a public health emergency and the local PHU should be immediately notified.
 All confirmed and suspected cases and their asymptomatic household and family contacts should be treated immediately.

-In remote Aboriginal communities in the Goldfields, Kimberley and Pilbara regions of WA, the following may be given:
+In remote Aboriginal communities in the Goldfields and Kimberley regions of WA, the following may be given:

 • Procaine penicillin as a single dose